-If you think your child has eczema it’s best to book an appointment with your GP to confirm the diagnosis and to get tailored advice on the best way to treat the eczema and reduce the horrible itch your child will experience.
+If you think your child has eczema it’s best to book an appointment with your GP or dermatology consultant to confirm the diagnosis and to get tailored advice on the best way to treat the eczema and reduce the horrible itch your child will experience.

 Treatment for eczema

 - Food – It’s not uncommon for eczema to develop alongside asthma and allergies triggered by foods such as dairy products.
 If your child is badly affected it may be worth trying to identify any foods they are eating which could be adding to the problem – it’s a case of elimination and reintroduction to identify cause and effect.

 - Moisturisers – there are lots of treatments you can try to help soothe the dry, itchy rashes including emollients and lotions which help to keep the skin supple.